dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/QA Types.md

 ? how would fees be split in a multi stage QA ?

+Where would the veto system get stored, and who should use it ?
+QA fees should get stored in escrow until the veto period passes.
+So veto might be a separate contract ?

 We can make some inbuild special QA types.
 They are:
 1. Clock QA - passes after some time, but not before some other time
 2. Solver specific - only passes if the solver is on the allowlist